 - 4. Alignment of Parties and Number of Representatives Heard: Affected persons may, in a permit or permit amendment hearing, be aligned according to the nature of the proceeding and their relationship to the parties and the issues.
-The presiding officer may require affected persons and the representatives, of an aligned class to select one or more persons to represent them in the proceeding or on any particular matter or ruling and may limit the number of representatives heard, but must allow at least one representative of an aligned class to be heard in the proceeding or on any particular matter or ruling.
+The presiding officer may require affected persons and the representatives of an aligned class to select one or more persons to represent them in the proceeding or on any particular matter or ruling and may limit the number of representatives heard, but must allow at least one representative of an aligned class to be heard in the proceeding or on any particular matter or ruling.
 [Amended June 12, 2012] - 5.
 Appearance by Applicant or Movant: In a permit hearing the applicant, movant or affected person requesting the hearing or other proceeding, or a representative, should be present at the hearing or other proceeding.
 Failure to so appear may be grounds for withholding consideration of a matter, dismissal without prejudice, or may require the rescheduling or continuance of the hearing or other proceeding if the presiding officer deems it necessary in order to fully develop the record.
 [Amended June 12, 2012] - 6.
 Reporting: Hearings and other proceedings will be recorded on audio cassette tape or any other electronic means, at the discretion of the presiding officer, may be recorded by a certified shorthand reporter.
 The District does not prepare transcripts of hearings or other proceedings recorded on audio cassette tape on District equipment but the District will arrange access to the recording.
 Subject to availability of space, any party may, at their own expense, arrange for a reporter to report the hearing or other proceeding or for recording of the hearing or other proceeding.
 The cost of reporting or transcribing a permit hearing may be assessed in accordance with Rule 14.5.
 If a reporter records a proceeding other than a permit hearing, and any person orders a copy of the transcript of testimony, the testimony will be transcribed and the original transcript filed with the papers of the proceeding at the expense of the person requesting the transcript of testimony.
-Copies of the transcript of testimony of any hearing or other proceeding, the failure of the District to record any hearing shall not invalidate the hearing or the action taken or decision made for the hearing.
+Copies of the transcript of testimony of any hearing or other proceeding thus reported may be purchased from the reporter.
+Notwithstanding the foregoing, the failure of the District to record any hearing shall not invalidate the hearing or the action taken or decision made for the hearing.
 [Amended June 12, 2012] - 7.
 Continuance: The presiding officer may continue hearings or other proceedings from time to time and from place to place without the necessity of publishing, serving, mailing or otherwise issuing a new notice.
 If a hearing or other proceeding is continued and the time and place (other than the district office) to reconvene the hearing or other proceeding are not publicly announced at the hearing or other proceeding by the presiding officer before it is recessed, a notice of any further setting of the hearing or other proceeding will be delivered at a reasonable time to all parties, persons who have requested notice of the hearing pursuant to Rule 14.2 and any other person the presiding officer deems appropriate.
 Posting at the county courthouses or publication of a newspaper notice of the new setting is not required; provided that if the Board continues a hearing, to comply with the Open Meetings Act additional notice will be given.
-[Amended June 12, 2012] - 8 Filing of Documents and Time Limit: Applications, motions, exceptions, communications, requests, briefs or other papers and documents required to be filed under these rules or by law must be received in hand at the district's office within the time limit, if any, set by these rules or by the presiding officer for filing.
-Mailing within the time period is insufficient if the submissions are not actually received by the District within the time limit.
+[Amended June 12, 2012]